THE IAOMT ACCREDITATION PROCESS

 Master–(MIAOMT): A Master is a member who has achieved Accreditation and Fellowship and who has completed 500 hours of credit in research, education, and/or service (in addition to the 500 hours for Fellowship, for a total of 1,000 hours).
 A Master has also submitted a scientific review that has been approved by the Scientific Review Committee (in addition to the scientific review for Fellowship, for a total of two scientific reviews).

-A SMART certified member has successfully completed a course on mercury and safe dental mercury amalgam removal, including two units consisting of scientific readings, online learning videos, and tests.
-The SMART certified dentist has completed a course on the Safe Mercury Amalgam Removal Technique (SMART) which involves learning about the required equipment and applying all of the rigorous safety measures.
-To read about the Safe Mercury Amalgam Removal Technique, click here.
+SMART Member: A SMART certified member has successfully completed a course on mercury and safe dental mercury amalgam removal, including two units consisting of scientific readings, online learning videos, and tests.
+The crux of this essential course on the IAOMT’s Safe Mercury Amalgam Removal Technique (SMART) involves learning about the rigorous safety measures and equipment for reducing exposures to mercury releases during the removal of amalgam fillings.
+To learn more about becoming certified in the Safe Mercury Amalgam Removal Technique, click here.
 A SMART certified member may or may not have achieved a higher level of certification such as Accreditation, Fellowship, or Mastership.